-The National Kidney Foundation is proud to announce this year's Gift of Life Gala to be held on Saturday, March 14, 2015 at the Louisville Downtown Marriott.
+The National Kidney Foundation is proud to announce this year’s Gift of Life Gala to be held on Saturday, March 19, 2016 at the Louisville Downtown Marriott.
 We will be honoring the dedicated medical professionals and pioneers in the treatment of chronic kidney disease.
-This year's Gala will feature live entertainment, sit down dinner, open bar, and silent and live auctions held in the spirit of supporting the National Kidney Foundation and its mission.
+There will be a plated dinner, complimentary cocktails, live and silent auction, as well as live entertainment held in the spirit of supporting the National Kidney Foundation and its mission.

 For more information please contact 502-585-5433 or email April Enix.

 KEEP Healthy is the National Kidney Foundation's community-based initiative to educate about the kidneys, risk factors for kidney disease, and steps to take to keep kidneys healthy and reduce risk.
 For more information about this new kidney health check, please click here.

 Check-up includes: risk survey, body mass index (BMI), blood pressure check, free educational materials, and opportunity to speak with a health care professional.